swcarpentry/website/_posts/2017/12/2017-12-04-lesson-infrastructure-subcommitee.md

 ## Exercises Throughout the Episodes

 After a small discussion,
-we reach the consensus that will be better to have exercises throughout the episodes instead of **all** the exercises at the end of the episode.
+we reached the consensus that it will be better to have exercises throughout the episodes instead of **all** the exercises at the end of the episode.
 Lessons will migrate to the new format in a slow pace because this change requires a good amount of work.